- Make sure patient information is sent securely.

 - 'Electronic mail' encompasses email, text, picture, video, voicemail and answer phone messages, but not faxes.

-- Under the revised regulations, you are required to notify the Information Commissioner if a personal data breach occurs relating to the personal data you use for marketing.
+- Under the revised regulations, you must notify the Information Commissioner if a personal data breach occurs relating to the personal data you use for marketing.

 - Keep a log of any such breaches, including personal data you use for other purposes.

-- If you are sending bulk emails to patients, you will have to comply with GDPR, the Data Protection Act 2018 and Privacy and Electronic Communications Regulations.
+- If you're sending bulk emails to patients, you will have to comply with GDPR, the Data Protection Act 2018 and Privacy and Electronic Communications Regulations.

 - Check you have the appropriate consent from the patient to approach them by email.

-- Make sure that they can opt out of receiving such messages at any time.
+- Make sure they can opt out of receiving such messages at any time.